SatoshiAndKin/argobytes-contracts/README.md

 For a gas optimization, the address of the target contract must begin with at least one zero byte (0x00...)

 Every user needs their own proxy contract, but deploying it requires 672k gas.
 So instead of every user spending that gas, the proxy contract is deployed once.
-Then, the Factory's `cloneProxy` function is called to deploy a modified EIP-1167 proxy for only ~70k gas.
+Then, the Factory's `cloneProxy` function is called to deploy a modified EIP-1167 proxy for <70k gas.
 This proxy is hard coded to use the `ArgobytesProxy` contract for all its logic.

 The clones and their owner cannot be changed.
 If a new ArgobytesProxy is released, a new clone will need to be created.
 Because this is cheap, I think it is far preferable to the complexity of upgradable contracts.